Oracle Grid Engine: History

+Gridware Cluster Scheduler(GCS) based on their open source Open Cluster Scheduler which is 100% "SGE" backward compatible.

 Cluster architecture

 A typical Grid Engine cluster consists of a master host and one or more execution hosts.
 Multiple shadow masters can also be configured as hot spares, which take over the role of the master when the original master host crashes.

 Support and training

 Univa is providing commercial support and training for Univa Grid Engine and Oracle Grid Engine.
 Below is a description of some of the historic options.